SICSS-WITS-StAndrews

 Salma Gani

-Salma Gani is a research psychologist and PhD student in Psychology at the University of the Witwatersrand.
+Salma is a research psychologist and PhD student in Psychology at the University of the Witwatersrand.
 Her thesis focuses on modelling first-year student adjustment while accounting for stress, mental health and coping.
 Her research interests lie in young adult stress and mental health.
 She is passionate about applying advanced statistical methods and data science tools to improve understanding of mental health and distress in this population.
 She is also a statistical consultant for students in the School of Human and Community Development and lectures on Research Design and Analysis for Honours in Psychology.

 Image of Salmon Likoko